johnstclair/artificial-connections/README.md

 Using a powerful reasoning model, such as Deepseek-R1, will yeild you the best results, but the gameplay can still be inconsitant.

 That is to say, Artificial Connections is more of a proof of concept, rather than a polished game.
 Either way, it's at least somewhat entertaining, so please enjoy!

+## Help Wanted

+If your a Senior Proompt Engineering and your able to create a better prompt than what I made, found [here](https://github.com/johnstclair/artificial-connections/blob/main/src-tauri/src/lib.rs), than please create a PR, any contributions are welcomed.